HakaiInstitute/kelp-o-matic/docs/installation.md

 ## Recommended Installation (Virtual Environment)

-It is recommended to install Kelp-o-Matic in a virtual environment to avoid conflicts with other Python packages present on your system. `uv` is our recommended environment manager (a faster alternative to `venv`/`virtualenv`), but you can use any Python environment manager you prefer.
+It is recommended to install Kelp-O-Matic in a virtual environment to avoid conflicts with other Python packages present on your system. `uv` is our recommended environment manager (a faster alternative to `venv`/`virtualenv`), but you can use any Python environment manager you prefer.